andregrillo/cordova-outsystems-ibeacon/README.md

 #### Remove custom notifications for a single monitored iBeacon
-Use the same identifier when the beacon was created
+Use the same identifier when the beacon was created.
 If no custom notification is set, the app will display a simple "Welcome" and "Goodbye" notification text.
 ```
 cordova.plugins.locationManager.removeCustomNotificationsForBeacon(["beaconOnTheMacBooksShelf"]);